 Common special needs available include older child (over the age of 6 years), cleft lip and/or palate, cerebral palsy, limb differences, developmental delays, chronic illnesses, or other medical conditions.
 Sibling groups (placed together) also fall into the category of special needs.

 Adoptions are finalized in Bulgaria and children adopted from Bulgaria will enter the U.S. on an IH-3 visa.
 They will also become a U.S. citizen as soon as they arrive in the United States.

-If you are interested in this program, we invite you to contact Sarah Hansen (Sarah@MadisonAdoption.org) to discuss your individual situation or inquire about children currently available.
+If you are interested in this program, we invite you to contact Lindsey Gilbert (LindseyG@MadisonAdoption.org) to discuss your individual situation or inquire about children currently available.

 Once you have decided to adopt from Bulgaria

 The staff at Madison Adoption Associates will guide you through every step of the process.
 We will answer your questions, help you prepare and complete your paperwork, provide support and encouragement, and assist you with your travel arrangements.
-It is important to begin your Home Study and the USCIS immigration forms as soon as possible because they generally take up to six months to complete, and a family cannot be matched without a current, valid home study.
+It is important to begin your Home Study and the USCIS immigration forms as soon as possible because they can take several months to complete, and a family cannot be matched without a current, valid home study.